julien-boulet/countWord/README.md

 ![architecture](./readme-images/SonarQubeReport.png)

-Code coverage is only at 50% because of main and display is not tested. it is not necessary for me to test its.
+Code coverage is only at 50% because of main and display is not tested. it is not necessary for me to test it.

 The two code smells is System.out.println.